Women’s Hormone Replacement Therapy The Woodlands | Premier Health & Wellness Center in TX

 The majority of insurance companies cover the cost of most FDA-approved hormones, but the exact amount of coverage is dependent on the plan you have in place.
 Remember that if you are taking compounded bioidentical hormones, the insurance company will most likely not cover the cost.

 Given that hormone levels in hormone replacement therapy are not high enough to suppress ovulation, pregnancy is still possible in women going through their perimenopausal years.
 You may even consider hormone therapy to find hormonal balance if you have irregular cycles and bleeding.
 This can consequently enable pregnancy to occur.
+Can I get pregnant on hormone replacement therapy - full article.

 Fatigue is a common symptom that is also associated with the production of too much progesterone.
 Hormone replacement therapy at the Woodlands can help combat fatigue, among other hormone-related symptoms.